Word@Work, Let God's Word energise your working day!

 Matthew 26:59-63a

-It was a legal process.
-Even though the trial was not held under Roman law, the Chief Priests were still bound by the principles in the Old Testament law.
-The rules of evidence in Deuteronomy 19:15-21 demanded that an accusation should not be upheld against an accused person unless two or three independent witnesses gave the same evidence of the crime.
-Also the judge must make a thorough investigation of the accusation and the defendant was allowed to explain his case.
+After Jesus’ arrest, He could not be crucified without due legal process.
+Even though the trial before the Jewish Sanhedrin was not held under Roman law, the Chief Priests were still bound by the principles in the Old Testament law.
+God’s rules of evidence, to protect innocent people who might be falsely accused, stated that an accusation could not be upheld against anybody unless two or three independent witnesses gave the same evidence of the crime (Deuteronomy 19:15-21).

 The Triple Denial

 Peter should never have been in that courtyard mixing with the soldiers and servant girls.
-His arrogance, pride or bravado took him there.
+His arrogance, pride or bravado took him there, foolishly following through with his hopelessly arrogant promise to Jesus (Matthew 26:33-35).
 Perhaps it was his misplaced sense of responsibility for Jesus.
 Whatever it was, he failed to live up to his own expectations that night.
 His accent (from Galilee in the north) gave him away, and many people would have seen the distinctive fisherman with Jesus.

 The End Of Evil